 A cash flow forecast estimates how much money will flow in and out of your business at any given time.
-This means it includes all your projected income and revenues, and excludes all your expenses and costs.
+This means it includes all your projected revenues, and excludes all your non-cash expenses and costs.
 A cash flow forecast typically covers a yearly period, though can be made for any time frame—a week, a month, or a year.

 Cash flow has always been king for small businesses.
 In fact, more small businesses fail because of cash flow problems than for any other reason.

 It doesn’t have to be that way.
 There are many best practices, such as preparing a cash flow statement, that you can follow to help you manage cash flow and mitigate any problems.
 But to be truly useful, your cash flow forecast needs to be as accurate as possible.
 That’s a challenge, because any forecast involves an element of guess work.
 That being said, there are a number of things you can do to ensure that your cash flow forecast is as accurate and helpful as possible.